About the NSW Education Program on FGM/C

 - The Crimes Amendment (Female Genital Mutilation) Act 2014 sets the maximum penalty for performing or arranging FGM at up to 21 years' imprisonment.

-- The law applies to anyone usually resident in NSW, even if FGM is performed outside NSW or overseas.
+- The law applies to anyone usually resident in New South Wales (NSW), even if FGM is performed outside NSW or overseas.

 - It is illegal to take or arrange to take someone out of NSW or Australia to have FGM performed.